-Steve Bingham, MPIA '91, Global Enterprise Theater (Irvine)
+Steve Bingham, MPIA '91, Cisco Systems (Irvine)

-Michael Buesa, BA/MIA '13, Credo Mobile (San Francisco)Buesa currently is a pricing analyst at Credo Mobile in San Francisco, where he helps shape customer-facing pricing and offers strategies.
+Michael Buesa, BA/MIA '13, Credo Mobile (San Francisco)Buesa currently is a pricing analyst at Credo Mobile in San Francisco, where he helps shape both customer-facing and wholesale pricing.
 In addition to providing wireless mobile services, Credo also empowers its customers to advocate for social justice policies and progressive change.
 Previously, Buesa served as a project analyst at Opinion Dynamics Corp. and as a capital markets analyst at Waypoint Homes.
 While at GPS, Buesa worked for The Brookings Institution, where he collaborated with fellow alumni board member Ross Bixler on the Institution’s Metropolitan Export Initiative, creating an exhaustive evaluation and analysis of San Diego's engagement with international markets.

 Ken Davenport, MPIA ’90, Mission Edge (San Diego)Davenport is CEO of Mission Edge, a social enterprise that provides operational and strategic support to nonprofits and other social impact organizations.
 A serial entrepreneur with previous forays into healthcare and software services, Davenport has served on the board of Social Venture Partners, an Entrepreneur-in-Residence at CONNECT and is currently a mentor at The Founder Institute.
 He is active in working with veterans and is on the board at the Travis Manion Foundation, which connects veterans with youth in the service of others.

-Santiago Davila, MPIA '07, U.S. Department of State (Peru)Davila works in the public affairs section at the U.S. Embassy in Lima, Peru, where he leads alumni and education programs.
+Santiago Davila, MPIA '07, U.S. Department of State (Washington, D.C.)Davila works in the public affairs section at the U.S. Embassy in Lima, Peru, where he leads alumni and education programs.
 He and his wife Cynthia Davila, MPIA ’07, are both members of the foreign service.
 An experienced international business manager, technology and education enthusiast, he previously spent eight years at Hewlett Packard in the U.S. and China working in various international business roles.
 He also holds a B.S. in applied economics from Virginia Tech.